 GAS BARRIERS

-To reduce the damaged area by a fault and to improve maintenance flexibility the GIS enclosure is subdivided into several compartments and the enclosure, gas barriers are used and are shown in orange or yellow color.
+To reduce the damaged area by a fault and to improve maintenance flexibility the GIS enclosure is subdivided into several compartments and the enclosure, gas barriers are used and are color-coded in orange or yellow color.

 The Gas barrier is also called a resistant spacer which divides the bay into separate gas compartments that are sealed off from each other.